satijalab/seurat-wrappers/docs/banksy.md

 ## Scaling to large datasets

 For large datasets (millions of cells), materializing the full BANKSY matrix can exceed memory limits.
-The `compute_pca` option in `RunBanksy` avoids this by computing PCA directly via a lazy linear operator.
+The `lazy` option in `RunBanksy` avoids this by computing PCs of the BANKSY matrix directly via a lazy linear operator.
 The BANKSY matrix is never formed; instead, matrix-vector products are evaluated on-the-fly using the sparse expression matrix and weight matrix.
 This reduces peak memory from
 $O(\text{genes} \times \text{cells})$ (the dense BANKSY matrix) to
 $O(\text{nnz}(\text{input}))$ (the number of non-zero entries in the sparse input), since only the sparse input and sparse weight matrix are held in memory.

-**Note**: `compute_pca=TRUE` currently supports M=0 only (no azimuthal Gabor filter).
+**Note**: `lazy=TRUE` currently supports M=0 only (no azimuthal Gabor filter).

 This feature requires the development versions of Banksy and
 SeuratWrappers: